pycroscopy/pyUSID/docs/data_format.rst

 Typically, each commercial instruments generates data files formatted in proprietary file formats by the instrument manufacturer.
-The proprietary nature of these file formats and the obfuscated data model within the files impede scientific progress in the following ways:
+The proprietary nature of these file formats and the obfuscated data schema within the files impede scientific progress in the following ways:

 #.
 By making it challenging for researchers to extract data from these files